opencog/opencog/opencog/learning/pattern-index/README.md

 ## TODO

 1. Implement C++ and Scheme API to allow creation of empty index followed by addition of atoms and finally actual creation of the index.
-1. Incorporate AttentionValue and TruthValue in the index
+2. Incorporate AttentionValue and TruthValue in the index
-1. Implement multi-thread version of TypeframeIndex::query()
+3. Implement multi-thread version of TypeframeIndex::query()
-1. Implement optional creation of TypeFrameIndex pointing to elements in disk
+4. Implement optional creation of TypeFrameIndex pointing to elements in disk
-1. Implement optional creation of TypeFrameIndex storing the index itself in disk
+5. Implement optional creation of TypeFrameIndex storing the index itself in disk
-1. Implement distributed version of the mining algorithm
+6. Implement distributed version of the mining algorithm
-1. Implement distributed version of TypeFrameIndex
+7. Implement distributed version of TypeFrameIndex
+8. Add scheme bindings for the configuration options

 ## Known issues

 1. Replace VariableNode, AndLink, OrLink and NotLink by PatternVariableNode, PatternAndLink, PatternOrLink and PatternNotLink respectively.
-1. TypeFrameIndex::query() is terribly (time) inneficient.
+2. TypeFrameIndex::query() is terribly (time) inefficient.
 It needs a complete refatoring to make rational use of allocated memory and avoid unnecessary copying of data among recursive calls.
-1. Current implementation is adding all the possible permutations of UNORDERED_LINK (only links with arity <= 5).
+3. Current implementation is adding all the possible permutations of UNORDERED_LINK (only links with arity <= 5).
 Thus if we have a (SimilarityLink A B), all the patterns (SimilarityLink * *), (SimilarityLink A *), (SimilarityLink * A), (SimilarityLink B *) and (SimilarityLink * B) are being inserted in the index.
 The proper way would be to insert only three patterns (SimilarityLink * *), (SimilarityLink A *) and (SimilarityLink B *) and deal with ORDERED_LINK permutations in the query() method.
-1. User should be able to control the Atom types that should be "expanded" when creating the patterns.
+4. User should be able to control the Atom types that should be "expanded" when creating the patterns.
 For example, the user may want to prevent (ListLink A B) from becoming patterns like (ListLink A *) etc. This sort of customization may be crucial when trying to do pattern mining.